 A. Curricular, Research, and Programmatic needs

 The Geography and Maps collections at MSU support instructional programs from the undergraduate to doctoral level in the Department of Geography, Environment, and Spatial Sciences and its related fields.
 Geography has a unique interdisciplinary position in that nearly every academic discipline can be studied from a geographic perspective (much as we can study the history of nearly any topic).
-Therefore the library’s geography and maps collections must also support and encourage the geographic component of nearly every other academic discipline.
-The map collection is also used for reasons other than those directly connected to the curriculum, including local history and Michigan agricultural history research, travel, and genealogy research.
+Therefore the library’s geography collection must also support and encourage the geographic component of other academic disciplines.

 B. Geography Department strengths and emphases

 The discipline of geography may be divided into three segments :Physical Geography, Geospatial Technologies, Nature Society Studies, and Urban-Economic Geography.
 At MSU important physical geography topics are Climatology, Geomorphology/Soils, and Plant Geography.
 Geospatial technologies include Cartography, Geographic Information Science (GIS) and Remote Sensing.
 In Nature Society Studies, important topics are land use change, economic development, health & medical geography, and urban geography.